-Master's and DNP Combined Degree Program: This program is targeted to highly qualified nurses with a bachelor's degree in nursing interested in a combined advanced practice nursing degree (NP) or advanced nursing degree (CNL).
-These doctoral-prepared nurses will serve as practice leaders to improve the quality, outcomes, and delivery of care within their respective specialty areas.
+Master's and DNP Combined Degree Program.
+This program is targeted to highly qualified nurses with a bachelor's degree in nursing interested in a combined advanced practice nursing degree (NP) or advanced nursing degree (CNL).
+These doctoral-prepared nurses will serve as practice leaders to improve the quality, outcomes and delivery of care within their respective specialty areas.

-PhD Program in Nursing and Health Science: The PhD Program in Nursing and Health Science began in 1979 as a PhD in Nursing program and has since expanded to create multiple accelerated pathways to the PhD for registered nurses and licensed practitioners in other health-related disciplines.
+PhD.
+The PhD Program in Nursing and Health Science began in 1979 (as a PhD in nursing).
 The objective of the PhD program is to prepare scholars who will develop and refine the evidence base for clinical practice and contribute to the dissemination, teaching, and advancement of research in academic and clinical settings and in national and international arenas.
 The program consists of four components: core courses in research and theory building, courses individually selected to support the student's research interests, research and teaching assistant experiences, and the dissertation.
-The program content is directed toward the formulation and testing of theory; the designs, methods, and tools for conducting research on topics related to health and illness; and the development and critique of scientific and humanistic knowledge appropriate to the care of persons in health and illness.
+The program content is directed toward the formulation and testing of theory; the designs, methods and tools for conducting research on topics related to health and illness; and the development and critique of scientific and humanistic knowledge appropriate to the care of persons in health and illness.

 The PhD program research training process is based on clinical expertise at the master's level.
-Applicants to the PhD Program hold a Master's degree from an accredited program and clinical licensures in a health profession, such as nursing, social work, or similar clinical practice field.
+Applicants to the PhD Program hold a Master's degree from an accredited program and clinical licensure in a health profession, such as nursing, social work or similar clinical practice field.

-Doctor of Nursing Practice (DNP): The DNP program at the University of Rochester School of Nursing is designed to prepare nurses at the highest level for advanced clinical practice.
-The DNP program develops leaders who can critically evaluate the evidence base for care and facilitate the translation and integration of research into clinical practice, deliver such care, position health care policy, manage clinical health care systems, solve health care dilemmas, work skillfully as members of interdisciplinary teams, and reduce disparities in health care.
+DNP.
+The Doctor of Nursing Practice program at the University of Rochester School of Nursing is designed to prepare nurses at the highest level for advanced clinical practice.
+The program develops leaders who can critically evaluate the evidence base for care and facilitate the translation and integration of research into clinical practice, deliver such care, position health care policy, manage clinical health care systems, solve health care dilemmas, work skillfully as members of interdisciplinary teams, and reduce disparities in health care.
 This program is designed to facilitate students' full engagement in the learning process and their pursuit of clinical excellence.
 It is designed as a post-baccalaureate program; however, students may also enroll post master's; their master's courses will be transferred into the program.

-Program Goals and Learning Outcomes
+Goals and Learning Outcomes